spotinst/help/src/docs/ocean/troubleshooting/README.md

-# Troubleshooting
+# Ocean Troubleshooting

-This section includes procedures to help you troubleshoot and resolve issues that might come up while using Ocean.
+This section includes information to help you troubleshoot and resolve issues that might come up while using Ocean.